St Columba's College, Dublin: History

 The school was originally established at Stackallan House in County Meath in 1843 but moved to its current location at Whitechurch, County Dublin in 1849.

 House system

 St Columba's operates a house system.
 Each pupil is placed in one of seven houses; Stackallan, Glen or Gwynn for all boys Form II to VI; Hollypark or Iona for all girls; Beresford for junior girls; Tibradden for boys under 13.
-The size of house ranges from 20 to 65 pupils.
+The size of the house ranges from 20 to 65 pupils.
 A Housemaster or Housemistress, assisted by at least one resident House Tutor, is in charge of each house, and acts in loco parentis in every aspect of the children's welfare throughout their time at the college.

 Tibradden and Beresford occupy separate buildings in the centre of the college.
 Like the senior houses each has its own living and sleeping quarters and routine.
 Older boys and girls, selected by the house staff, help to provide an existence more structured and more protected than that of the rest of the school.